03 Jan

 When we study the global villages map, as described on this website, we realize how important elements of culture are to every human being’s growth and development.
 Without culture we could not thrive or survive.
 What would a world look like without culture?

 So we see how “boring” the world would be without culture; but what does the world look like without control over these elements of culture?
 Many populations of the world are experiencing exactly what happens when culture is out of control.
 Way back in the dark ages of 2006, Brian McNair described it as The Culture of Chaos.
+It still rings true in 2024.

 https://www.theguardian.com/media/2006/may/01/mondaymediasection

-Adding Digital to Culture
+Adding Digital to Cultural Aspects

 Added to the barrage of information overload are other social problems brought to light, which might otherwise have been unknown or not previously thought of.
 Over exposure to media may contribute to the processes of social and cultural fragmentation and unrest.
 The destabilizing factors listed below are not new; but adding 24/7 news content from around the world, and the social media attached to it, stokes the fire of the culture of discontent.